How to Tell if a Parking Garage is Liable for a Stolen or Damaged Car

 - You transfer your property, via your car keys, into the hands of a lot attendant.

-In addition, any comprehensive insurance coverage you carry with your car insurance policy should cover both theft and vandalism of your car.
-Likewise, your homeowners or renters insurance should cover any personal belongings stolen from your car in a leasing situation.
+Thankfully, comprehensive coverage coverage should cover both theft and vandalism of your car.
+Likewise, homeowners or renters insurance should cover any personal belongings stolen from your car in a leasing situation.